Town Clerk’s Office

 Renew your motor vehicle registration: You can do this at the Town Clerk’s office if you’re too late to renew by mail, aren’t able to renew online via the State website, or you can’t get to the registry office in person.
 Renewals at the Clerk’s office cost $3 on top of the state fee, which must be paid separately from your check to the Motor Vehicle Department.
 You must have and bring with you the renewal form you received in the mail, and your registration cannot be expired by more than 2 months.
 You will be issued a temporary registration and temporary sticker to use until you receive the state registration and sticker in the mail.

 NEW!
 RESEARCH LAND RECORDS ONLINE: Vernon’s land records portal is now online, at https://vernon.lr-1.com/ At this site, scans of nearly all of the town’s land records are now available for viewing and online purchase, 24-7.
 Viewing is free, but there is a $2.50 per page charge for the convenience of downloading and printing.
-Records researchers can still make an appointment for searching on Wednesdays and Thursdays at the Town Clerk’s office.
+OFFICE SPACE FOR REAL ESTATE RESEARCH WORK IS LIMITED.
+PLEASE MAKE AN APPOINTMENT IN ORDER TO RESEARCH IN PERSON.

 Pay your property taxes down the hall at the Treasurer’s office: Property tax bills are sent to property owners once a year, with taxes due in September, January and May.
 The annual dates are set each year by town meeting.
 If your taxes are paid by a bank, mortgage company or escrow company, please call the Town Treasurer at 257-0377 to verify that payment has been made prior to the due date.